laserimouto/VRChatCameraWorks/README.md

 * **Unity Multicam:** Add Post-process Layer to each relevant camera, like normal
 * **Cinemachine Multicam:** Add a single Post-process Layer to `Final Output Camera`
 * **Cinemachine Fade Multicam:** Add Post-process Layers to both `CinemachineBrain Active` & `CinemachineBrain Fade Target`
-* **Fisheye camera:** Add Post-process Layer to the `Fisheye Output` (to avoid artifacts visible around mesh seams for Motion Blur).
-Don't double-up if using with Cinemachine Multicam.

 ### Fisheye Border Size